Once Upon a Texas Train

 Once Upon a Texas Train (also known as Texas Guns) is a 1988 American comedy Western television film, directed by Burt Kennedy and starring Willie Nelson and Richard Widmark.
+The film includes western movie regulars such as Chuck Connors from The Rifleman, Jack Elam from John Wayne's Rio Lobo.
+Angie Dickinson John Wayne's movie Rio Bravo.
+Royal Dano from Audie Murphy's Red Badge of Courage, and Gene Evans from The Shadow Riders.
+Hank Worden from numerous John Wayne movies such as Big Jake and The Searchers cameos in the film as well.

 Plot

-The movie opens with a train robbery in Texas, but a group of Texas Rangers is waiting for the robbers, and stop them.
-Twenty years later, the head of the outlaw gang, John Henry Lee, is paroled on good behavior, but the same day he gets out, his brother Charlie Lee and he rob a bank of $20,000 in gold.
-Viewers then are introduced to his "gang", all of whom are well past their prime.
+The movie opens with a train robbery in Texas, but a group of Texas Rangers are waiting for the robbers, and stop them.
+Twenty years later, the head of the outlaw gang, John Henry Lee, is paroled on good behavior, but the same day he gets out, he and his brother Charlie Lee rob a bank in Del Rio of $20,000,000 in gold.

-Captain Oren Hayes, the Texas Ranger who arrested John and ensured his parole, goes after him once more, knowing that he will try to pull off the same robbery he bungled 20 years before.
-As John gathers his old gang to help him, Hayes does the same.
-Meanwhile, a group of young outlaws led by Cotton has their own plans for the gold the elderly outlaws have.